mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 application to be able to apply receiver backpressure, to allow the protocol stack to perform receiver flow control.
-Depending on how asynchronous I/O works in the platform, this could be implemented by having a maximum number of concurrent receive callbacks, for example.
+Depending on how asynchronous I/O works in the platform, this could be implemented by having a maximum number of concurrent receive callbacks, or by bounding the maximum number of outstanding, unread bytes at any given time, for example.

 # Acknowledgments